mhuebert/re-view/docs/docs/re-view/advanced-topics.md

-:toc:
+# Re-View: Advanced Topics

 ## Advanced compilation

-For trouble-free https://github.com/clojure/clojurescript/wiki/Advanced-Compilation[advanced compilation], items defined in the method map should be accessed in camelCase with dot syntax (eg. `(.-someProperty this)` or `(.someFunction this "my-arg")`, **not** using `aset` or `goog.object/get`.
+For trouble-free [advanced compilation](https://github.com/clojure/clojurescript/wiki/Advanced-Compilation), items defined in the method map should be accessed in camelCase with dot syntax (eg. `(.-someProperty this)` or `(.someFunction this "my-arg")`, **not** using `aset` or `goog.object/get`.
 Keys are added via `set!` for Closure Compiler compatibility, so trying to read them by string will fail.

 ## Keys on the component

-Re-View components implement https://cljs.github.io/api/cljs.core/ILookup[ILookup] for succinct access to items in the props map.
+Re-View components implement [ILookup](https://cljs.github.io/api/cljs.core/ILookup) for succinct access to items in the props map.
 Because a component is always passed as the first argument to all of its methods, we can read the props we need by destructuring on `this`, pass in child elements as additional arguments, and still have access to the component itself:

 ```clj
 (defview Post